tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * Utilize live financial data by connecting their trading frameworks to the Kraken Cryptocurrency Exchange API.

-* Persist or save their trading data to a database such as SQLite.
+* Persist or save trading data to a database such as SQLite.

 * Perform asynchronous tasks and loops using asyncio.